 (Note that these Topics contain many Acronyms.
 Hover the Mouse over any Acronym to see the Full Text)

-Please be patient with this Live Screen Stream.
-If you are not getting Experiment results at the moment please try again another time.
-If the White Ball is stationary in the center of the screen it means that the software has been restarted and is calibrating.
-The Experiment will become active again in 5 minutes.
-Track color will change every 15 minutes.
+The experiment Track color will change every 15 minutes.
 Note that an image of the Experiment Screen will currently be saved every 3 hours.
 The screen is then cleared and the Track color sequence is started again.
 The Ball will be moved to the center of the screen for the new run.
-We apologize for the Ads and will will try to configure without them as soon as possible.
-For now the Ads pay for server time.
+The following is an example of experiment Track results.
+The Animated GIF below runs about 675 times faster than the actual experiment.

 This Machine Consciousness (or Artificial Consciousness) Experiment is motivated by concepts from The Inter Mind Model of Consciousness.
 The Inter Mind Model separates the Mind into three functional components.
 The first component is the Physical Mind (PM) which corresponds to the Brain and exists in Physical Space (PSp).
 The second component is the Conscious Mind (CM) which does not correspond to anything in PSp.
 Instead the CM exists in a separate Conscious Space (CSp) which we do not fully understand yet.
 We can only suspect that it exists because we can not explain things like the experience of the color Red, for example, with PSp explanations and concepts.
 The two things we do know about the experience of the color Red is that when Red is being perceived by the Mind, 1) certain Neurons fire in the the PM, and 2) the color Red is experienced in the CM.
 No one can explain how we get from Neurons firing to the experience of Red.
 So it is logical to propose some sort of Inter Mind (IM) that performs the interface function between the PM and the CM.
 The IM probably exists in PSp and also in CSp to make the connection.
 Even though it's not necessary for an understanding of the Experiment you can read the The Inter Mind paper if you would like to learn more.